Cowboy Bebop: The Movie (2001)

 Wiki.

 Cowboy Bebop: The Movie, known in Japan as Cowboy Bebop: Knockin' on Heaven's Door (Japanese: カウボーイビバップ 天国の扉, Hepburn: Kaubōi Bibappu: Tengoku no Tobira, lit.
 Cowboy Bebop: Heaven's Door), is a 2001 Japanese anime science fiction action film based on the 1998 anime series Cowboy Bebop created by Hajime Yatate.
-Several staff from the original series worked on the film, including director Shinichirō Watanabe, writer Keiko Nobumoto, character designer/animation director Toshihiro Kawamoto, and composer Yoko Kanno.
-The Japanese and English voice casts also reprised their roles.
+Several staff from the original series worked on the film, including director Shinichirō Watanabe, writer Keiko Nobumoto, character designer/animation director Toshihiro Kawamoto and composer Yoko Kanno.
+The Japanese and English voice casts also reprised their roles from the series.

 Cowboy Bebop: The Movie is set between episode 22 and episode 23 of the original series.
 The plot centers on a mysterious terrorist planning to exterminate the human population of Mars by releasing a virus.
 The bounty hunter crew of the spaceship Bebop works to capture the terrorist and prevent the attack.